 In addition to the awards for A Visit from the Goon Squad, Egan won the Andrew Carnegie Medal for Excellence in Fiction for Manhattan Beach, her 2017 novel.
 It was also chosen as the book for the New York City One Book, One New York read that year.
 She also was a finalist for the National Book award for her 2001 book Look at Me.

 Jonathan Franzen is an American author who was born in Illinois in 1959.
 He attended Swarthmore College and started writing for The New Yorker magazine.
 In 1981 he received a Fulbright Scholarship and used it to study in Berlin.

-Franzen has five novels to his name, but his most famous and the one that brought him to fame is The Corrections, published in 2001 and winning several awards.
+Franzen has over five novels to his name, but his most famous and the one that brought him to fame is The Corrections, published in 2001 and winning several awards.
 It quickly became one of the best-selling works of fiction of the decade.
+Freedom, the 2010 follow-up, was also a big success.
 In 2020, he published Crossroads, which was the first volume in what Franzen says will be a trilogy.

 Franzen also has non-fiction works, with five publications to date.
-He is a member of the American Academy of Arts and Letters and the American Academy of Arts and Sciences, and he won the James Tait Black Memorial Award.
+He is a member of the American Academy of Arts and Letters and the American Academy of Arts and Sciences and won the James Tait Black Memorial Award.

 16. Winfried Georg Sebald

 W. G. Sebald was a German writer who was born in 1944 and died at the age of 57 in 2001.
 Though many of his works were published in the 20th century, he deserves a spot on this list because of his contribution, Austerlitz, his final novel, which he published in 2001.
 It won the National Book Critics Circle Award, and at the time of his death, literary critics called him one of the greatest living authors.